CHAPTER 1: A MODEL OF COMPENSATION

 Relationships between the pay of different jobs within the organization may be more important to employees than pay level.
 Although the pay level may attract qualified employees, inequitable pay relationships may do the opposite.
 If, for example, Herb is earning less money than Jim, on a job he believes is worth more than Jim's, he is likely to consider the situation unfair and do something about it.

 Although there are several methods of traditional job evaluation, they all involve the following steps.
 First, jobs are analyzed and job descriptions written.
 Then the factors on which pay will be based are identified; such factors as skill, effort, and responsibility are typical.
 Next, jobs are evaluated on the basis of these factors.
 The result is a logical job structure.
 The final step is assigning pay rates that relate to the job structure.
-These rates constitute a wage structure.
-(Market pricing circumvents the first few steps and assigns the pay rate by comparing the job and job description to competitive labor market data.)
+These rates constitute a salary structure.
+(Market pricing circumvents the first few steps and assigns the pay rate by comparing the job and job description to the external benchmark job descriptions and corresponding competitive labor market data.)

 Job Evaluation Process

 At this final step, pay level and pay structure decisions come together.
 Often, a salary survey is used as an aid in both decisions.
 Ideally, the pay rates not only meet the test of internal consistency but are in tune with the external environment.
 But as we will see, some of the most difficult pay decisions involve correlating these two separate standards.
 Figure 1-3 offers a useful way of distinguishing pay levels and pay structures.
 Pay level is the height of the line above the x-axis.
 Pay structure is the slope of the line.
 (Line b represents a higher pay level than line a, but its structure is the same.)

 1-3.
 Pay level and pay structure comparison